bisdn/bisdn.github.io/network_configuration/link_aggregation.md

 Bond=bond2
 ```

-To allow traffic forwarding between the two bonds we created, we create a bridge and attache them to it:
+To allow traffic forwarding between the two bonds we created, we create a bridge and attach them to it:

 `/etc/systemd/network/10-swbridge.network`
 ```